uhuruhashimoto/operating_system/README_CHECKPOINT_5.md

 ./yalnix ./checkpoint_1/test_processes/pipe_lock_cvar_tests/lock_destructor_test
 ```
 Creates a process which creates a lock, forks twice, then acquires the lock.
 The child processes also attempt to acquire
 the lock, and are blocked.
 The parent then destroys the lock and should kill all the children.
+It waits on the children
+to make sure we exterminated them in a safe manner.

 ### Pipe Test
 ```